craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Pretokarin
-`A bitter liquid used to induce vomiting in the treatment of digestive ailments (Use: Resolve Poisoned condition)` A thin, bitter orange liquid commonly used across the world as a forceful treatment of digestive ailments.
+A thin, bitter orange liquid commonly used across the world as a forceful treatment of digestive ailments.

 Upon introduction, you immediately resolve the 'Poisoned' Condition.